 A Fire in the Sky (1978)

-The list covers cinema releases, made-for-TV movies, internet movies, miniseries, a handful of single TV show episodes, and a phenomenal dramatised documentary which (like planet Earth itself in most of these dramas) is unmissable.
-A handful of titles on the list are films re-released with different titles or cuts.
+The list covers cinema releases, made-for-TV movies, internet movies, miniseries, a handful of single TV show episodes, and a phenomenal dramatised documentary which, like planet Earth in most of these dramas, is unmissable.
+A handful of titles on the list have been re-released with different titles or cuts as shown.

 But before I start, I want to say two things.
 Firstly…